aspose-total/Aspose.Total-Products/total/en/android-java/unlock/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}

-Unlocking Microsoft Excel spreadsheets using BMP1 provides a powerful solution for developers aiming to improve accessibility and efficiency in their mobile applications.
+Unlocking Microsoft Excel spreadsheets using Aspose.Total for Android via Java provides a powerful solution for developers aiming to improve accessibility and efficiency in their mobile applications.
 Aspose.Total offers a suite of APIs, including Aspose.Cells for Android via Java, which enables developers to programmatically remove passwords from Excel spreadsheets.
 This functionality allows users to bypass manual password entry, facilitating quick access and seamless editing of data.
 Such capabilities are particularly valuable in scenarios where spreadsheets are regularly accessed or need to be shared among team members, significantly enhancing collaborative efforts and workflow efficiency.

 {{% blocks/products/pf/feature-page-code h3="Code - Unlock Microsoft Excel Spreadsheet" %}}